kristapratico/string_art_of_images/README.md

 # String Art of Images

-A simple algorithm designed to produced a string/thread representation of an image.
+A simple algorithm designed to produce a string/thread representation of an image.

 Original idea by Petros Vrellis: [A new way to knit (2016)](http://artof01.com/vrellis/works/knit.html).